Mackenzies Series: Chronology and Reading Order

 Writing a book series is a bit like producing a TV series–you never know whether you’ll be picked up for another season.
 Even if an author’s series does well, there is no guarantee a publisher will offer another contract, and this can happen for many reasons.
 For example, the publisher might go out of business; the publisher decides to change focus and phase out certain types of books; the author’s editor leaves and no other editor wants to continue the series.
 Contracts are usually for 2-3 books (sometimes 4-5; but mine are usually 2-3).
 Lots of things can go wrong in publishing, unfortunately, and many of those things have indeed happened to me!

-Also, an author never, ever knows from the outset whether a series will be successful.
+Also, an author never knows from the outset whether a published series will be successful.
 If it isn’t, publishers will drop it after the first two or three books.
 It is extremely difficult in that case, to convince another publisher to pick you up.
-(I had no idea how difficult this was before I was published–of course publishers would want my favorite authors!
-But not always the case, sadly.)

 Now that authors can self-publish, we don’t have to panic as much about being dropped; however when I first started this series the self-publish option wasn’t there.
 So, I made sure the first four brothers’ stories got told first!
 Duke’s Perfect Wife finished a contract, and I was happy to be offered another.
 I made sure Daniel’s book got into that one, even if I had to jump forward in time to do it.
 Then I was offered yet more contracts, so I backed up to pick up some other stories.
 I trusted that if I posted the date in the beginning of each book, my readers would get it.

-I have more Mackenzie stories to tell after these, so we’ll see what the future holds!
+I have more Mackenzie stories to tell, so we’ll see what the future holds!